 Ten seconds is a lot of time if you are in a hurry and want to learn the language of the default configuration file.
 Pressing the "Continue button" will stop the count down and you will immediately load the "diaou.conf" file.
 On the contrary, pressing the "Choose" button will also stop the count down but will let you time to change the configuration file.
-This is done by a mouse click when the mouse pointer is positioned like on the above picture.
+This is done by a mouse click when the mouse pointer is positioned like on the above picture or more generally on the configuration file name.
 The program will then display all the configuration files which are on the directory of the executable and will allow you to choose one of them.
 You will then press once on the "Continue" button to restart the count down and even twice if you want to load immediately the chosen configuration file.